-We’ll be leaving for a cross continent road trip through 15 countries from England to Mongolia next week during the Festival of Slow.
-Many people have expressed concerns about the countries that we’ll be driving through.
-Sure, we’ll be facing corruption and bandits and some places will feel like the Wild West of years gone by, but there are more dangerous places in the world.
+When driving through 15 countries from England to Mongolia in the Mongol Rally, many people expressed concerns about the countries that we were driving through.
+Sure, we faced corruption and some places will feel like the Wild West of years gone by, but there are more dangerous places in the world.
 None of the countries listed below were on our route to Mongolia.

 World’s 10 Most Dangerous Countries